Povstalec/StargateJourney/survival/dialing.md

 ## Abydos
 Welcome to the Abyods, a wonderful planet full of... sand.
 I hope you packed some snacks.

-On this planet, you are looking primarily for two things, an ore called [Naquadah]({{ site.baseurl }}/survival/naquadah/) and your [way back home]({{ site.baseurl }}/survival/addresses/) to the Earth (the address of the overworld).
+On this planet, you are looking primarily for two things: an ore called [Naquadah]({{ site.baseurl }}/survival/naquadah/) and your [way back home]({{ site.baseurl }}/survival/addresses/) to the Earth (the address of the overworld).